All India Institute of Medical Sciences, Guwahati: Academics

 The academic programme for the first batch of MBBS students was inaugurated on 12 January 2021 by the then Honorable Union Minister for Health and Family Welfare Dr.Harsh Vardhan.
 The Institute became operational with 50 MBBS students, and is one of the four AIIMSs to become operational in academic year 2020-21.
 The Institute was initially functioning from a temporary campus at Narakasur Hilltop of Gauhati Medical College, with AIIMS Bhubaneswar mentoring it.
 The Institute has shifted to its permanent campus in March 2022.
+On 14 April 2023, Prime Minister Narendra Modi inaugurated AIIMS, Guwahati and three other medical colleges.

 Patient Services

 The Institute will have a 750-bedded hospital with more than 25 specialty and super-specialty departments.
 This is apart from the outpatient services and the diagnostic services.
 There will also be a separate facility for providing services under AYUSH.